-To adjust the Ballast settings slide finger up the tank to the desired level or tap the UP or DOWN arrows to right of the tank.
-As an example, the illustration shows the Starboard and Port tanks filling to achieve 50% while the center tank is draining to achieve 0% tank capacity.
+To adjust the Ballast settings slide finger up the tank to the desired level or tap the UP or DOWN arrows below the tank.
+As an example, the illustration shows the Center tank filling to achieve 51 percent and the left and right ballasts have achieved 50 percent tank capacity.